-3.3 SOIL SAMPLING
+3.2 SOIL SAMPLING

-To further characterize surface soil conditions, additional onsite soil samples will be collected to meet NYSDEC DER-10 requirements for remedial investigations at the Site.
+To further characterize surface soil conditions, additional on-site soil samples will be collected to meet NYSDEC DER-10 requirements for remedial investigations at the Site.
 The sampling and analysis plan is summarized in Table 1.

-A total of 9 soil borings will be advanced to the observed groundwater interface (anticipated approximately 30 ft bgs) using a track-mounted direct-push drill rig (Geoprobe®) operated by a licensed operator.
+A total of seven soil borings will be advanced to the observed groundwater interface (anticipated to be approximately 10 ft bgs) using a track-mounted direct-push drill rig (Geoprobe®) operated by a licensed operator.
 Soil samples will be collected from acetate liners using a stainless-steel trowel or sampling spoon.
 Samples will be collected using laboratory provided clean bottle ware.

 Soils will be logged continuously by a geologist or engineer using the Unified Soil Classification System.
-The presence of staining, odors, and photoionization detector (PID) response will be noted.
+The presence of staining, odors, and PID response will be noted.
 Samples will be collected using laboratory-provided clean bottle ware.
-VOC grab samples will be collected using encores or terra cores.
-Sampling methods are described in the Field Sampling Plan (FSP) provided as Appendix C. A Quality Assurance Project Plan (QAPP) is provided as Appendix D. Laboratory data will be reported in ASP Category B deliverable format.
+VOC grab samples will be collected using terra cores.
+Sampling methods are described in the Field Sampling Plan (FSP) provided as Appendix C. A Quality Assurance Project Plan (QAPP) is provided as Appendix D. Laboratory data will be reported in Analytical Service Protocol (ASP) Category B deliverable format.

-Soil samples representative of Site conditions will be collected from 9 locations widely distributed across the Site as shown in the Proposed Sampling Plan provided as Figure 2.
-Samples will be collected from the surface at 0 to 0.5 ft bgs, the base of the fill layer (to be determined in the field but approximately 4 to 14 ft bgs), and from the depth of the proposed development 14 to 16 ft bgs.
-Additional samples will be collected from the 1 to 2 ft interval directly above the groundwater interface, approximately 26 to 28 ft bgs (groundwater expected approximately 30 ft bgs), at soil boring locations co-located with proposed monitoring well locations.
+Soil samples representative of Site conditions will be collected from seven locations widely distributed across the Site, as shown on Figure 2.
+Samples will be collected from the surface at 0 to 2 inches bgs, the two-foot interval at the base of the observed fill layer (expected between approximately 4 to 6 ft bgs), and from the two-foot interval above the groundwater interface, which coincides with the proposed development depth, or approximately 8 to 10 ft bgs.
 Additional samples will be collected from any interval exhibiting elevated PID readings or visual and olfactory impacts.
 Soil samples will be analyzed for:

-- Target Compound List (TCL) VOCs using EPA method 8260D/5035;

-- TCL SVOCs using EPA method 8270E;

-- Total Analyte List (TAL) Metals using EPA method 6010D;

-- Polychlorinated biphenyl (PCBs) using EPA method 8082A;

-- TCL Pesticides using EPA method 8081B;

-- PFAS by EPA method 1633; and

-- 1,4-dioxane by EPA method 8270E
+- Target Compound List (TCL) VOCs using United States Environmental Protection Agency (USEPA) Method 8260D/5035; - TCL SVOCs using USEPA Method 8270E; - Total Analyte List (TAL) Metals using USEPA Method 6010D; - Polychlorinated biphenyl (PCBs) using USEPA Method 8082A; - TCL Pesticides using USEPA Method 8081B; - Per- and poly-fluoroalkyl substances (PFAS) by USEPA Method 1633; and - 1,4-dioxane by USEPA Method 8270E.